 This lecture is part of the Sussex Development Lecture series: Achieving the SDGs: Synergies and Tensions.

 Ian Scoones, IDS researcher and co-director of the STEPS Centre

-This lecture will be streamed live to the IDS Facebook page.
+This lecture was streamed live to the IDS Facebook page.